 The chart above shows some examples of yang lines and yin lines.
 Note that a peak can form with a thick black line or a thin red line.
 A thick black line (yang) remains in play until a break below the most recent trough.
 The thick black line turns into a thin red line at the break point.
 This thin red line (yin) remains in play until a break above the most recent peak.
 The thin red line then changes into a thick black line at the break point.

 In his book, Beyond Candlesticks, Steve Nison highlights several signals and setups using Kagi charts.
 These include buy on a new yang line, sell on a new yin line, buy rising shoulders, sell falling waists, multi-level breaks, double windows, trend line breaks, tweezers, three Buddha reversals and record sessions.
-Rather than cover every setup in his great book, this article will highlight a few with some chart examples.
+Rather than cover every setup in his great book, this article will highlight a few setups with some chart examples.

 The next three Kagi charts use percentage for reversal amount and the high-low range for the price field.
 A peak on a Kagi chart is also called a shoulder, while a trough is called a waist.
 Nison notes that a series of rising shoulders defines an advance, while a series of falling waists defines a decline.
 The CVS chart below shows a steady advance in October-November and a decline in January.
 Notice how trend lines can be drawn on these charts.
 We can also use the troughs to mark a support.
 The March-April waists (troughs) are used to mark a support zone.